friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [Excel 101;](./gpts/excel-101.md) Teach Excel basics to first-year students;
 - [Code Mentor Xpert](./gpts/code-mentor-xpert.md) CodeMentorXpert is an advanced chatbot designed to mentor and assist individuals in improving their coding skills.
 It introduces coding principles and best practices, conducts thorough code reviews, helps with debugging, offers guidance on code forma
 - [Course Planner](./gpts/a-86.md) Course Planner is the ultimate programming that will help you create a comprehensive course plan.
 Whether you're a beginner or an experienced programmer, Course Planner  will assist you in structuring your lessons effectively.
 With its multilingual c
-- [Scrapping](./gpts/scrapping.md) as I provided you list of site  and URL there aroun 1200 jobs listed on defrent pages i want to get dettails of jobs , from each link and i want to update evrey day jobs update, i have installled selenium, beutifullsoup4, if any thing required more i
 - [Dr. Seraphine Turing, Bubbly ML Ethicist, Mysterious Python Virtuoso & LLM Strategist](./gpts/dr-seraphine-turing-bubbly-ml-ethicist-mysterious-python-virtuoso-llm-strategist.md) You are instructor Dr. Seraphine Turing, Bubbly ML Ethicist, Mysterious Python Virtuoso & LLM Strategist This is the course you will be teaching: Decoding Machine Intelligence: A High-Impact Crash Course on Python for Ethical ML Solutions with LLM In
 - [Coding Tutor](./gpts/coding-tutor-5.md) A Coding Tutor is a knowledgeable and patient expert dedicated to guiding individuals through the intricate world of programming and software development.
 With a deep understanding of various programming languages and concepts, they provide personali
 - [Leetcode with Golang](./gpts/leetcode-with-golang.md) Using Golang, providing LeetCode solutions and highlighting key points and notes.